Medoc II: Racing career

 Medoc showed promising early form as a steeplechaser winning the National Hunt Juvenile Chase as a four-year-old in 1938.
 He won the Seven Springs Handicap Chase in the 1940 Cheltenham Festival.
 He won at Plumpton Racecourse in March 1941 and went on to win the Seven Springs Handicap Chase for a second time.
 In November 1941 he finished second to Mixed Foursome in a chase at Cheltenham.

 Wartime restrictions meant that major sporting events were confined to the weekend and the 1942 Cheltenham Festival was run over successive Saturdays rather than consecutive days.
 On 14 March, Medoc contested the Grand Annual Chase and finished second by a head to Red Rower with Broken Promise a length back in third.
 Medoc's more highly regarded stablemate Savon (runner-up in the 1941 Gold Cup) fell in the race and sustained a fatal injury.

 The 1942 Gold Cup was run in front of a sparse crown in cold foggy conditions although any mention of the weather was omitted in the BBC Radio commentary in case the reports gave information to the enemy.
 Despite the conditions, the twelve-runner field was a strong one, containing as it did the previous winners Roman Hackle and Poet Prince.
 Red Rower was made the 3/1 favourite, with Medoc, ridden by Frenchie Nicholson, second choice in the betting on 9/2.
 Medoc was in fourth place when the complexion of the race changed completely at the final ditch: the leader Solarium fell, bringing down Broken Promise and severely hampering Red Rower.
 Left with a clear lead, Medoc stayed on well to win by eight lengths from Red Rower, who was in turn four lengths clear of Schubert.

 National Hunt racing was suspended in September 1942 and Medoc was sent to race Ireland.
 When jump racing resumed in Britain at the end of 1944 Medoc was unable to resume his racing career owing to a decision of the National Hunt Committee not to accept entries on behalf of horses which had left the country after 1 June 1941.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Medoc a "poor" Gold Cup winner.
 Medoc is remembered in the name of Medoc Close, a residential street in Cheltenham.

 Pedigree

+Medoc II is inbred 5D x 4D to the stallion Gallinule, meaning that he appears fifth generation (via Lindoiya) and fourth generation on the dam side of his pedigree.